Even-MW/SanityCodingDemoStart/README.md

   .child(S.documentTypeList("author").title("Authors")),
 ```

+#### Remember to import this file in the **schema.ts** file under types.

-When you go into a post now you can see that there is a new tab called preview.
-This is been added with the `getDefaultDocumentNode` function in the deskStructur.
+When you go into a post now, you can see that there is a new tab called preview.
+This is been added with the `getDefaultDocumentNode` function in the deskStructure.
 This is set up by us.
 You can read more about it here: https://www.sanity.io/docs/preview-content-on-site

-#### Now that we yet again can see out posts and authors, lets add a menu that sorts the posts by author
+#### Now that we yet again can see our posts and authors, lets add a menu that sorts the posts by author
 This is where we see the usefullness of the deskStructure

 Add the following to items array: